Manhattan Chapter 13 Bankruptcy Lawyer

 The Chapter 13 bankruptcy tends to be favored by debtors who have fallen behind on secured loan payments, such as mortgages and car loans, as it enables the debtor to keep possession of the property while catching up on payments through a court-approved repayment plan.
 It may also be preferred by a debtor who has the valuable non-exempt property that would be liquidated in the course of Chapter 7.

-- Buying A Car During Bankruptcy
+- Navigating Car Purchases During Bankruptcy

 What Is Considered Reasonable/Allowable Living Expenses?